Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Blink.rst

 For more information about the methods used by the DigitalOutputDevice class in the GPIO Zero library,please refer to: https://gpiozero.readthedocs.io/en/stable/api_output.html#digitaloutputdevice

-“import time” time is a module of python. https://docs.python.org/2/library/time.html?highlight=time%20time#module-time
+"import time" time is a module of python. https://docs.python.org/2/library/time.html?highlight=time%20time#module-time

 In Python, libraries and functions used in a script must be imported by name at the top of the file, with the exception of the functions built into Python by default.